Blue castle on an old door

 Wandern gute SchuheDiese Wanderwege sind nicht für Turnschuhe geeignet (Foto: Seraina Zellweger)

-Forgetting to weigh your vegetables or fruits in the supermarket
+Not weighing the vegetables or fruits in the supermarket

 Migros einkaufen SchweizGemüseabteilung im Supermarkt (Foto: Seraina Zellweger)